 HOW TO TEACH MINDFULNESS MEDITATION TO CHILDREN

-Mindfulness for children has as its main objective to arouse their curiosity, their attention.
-Making sure that their sense of wonder never ends, as well as their interest in connecting with the outside from a more relaxed, more responsive and self-confident inside.
+Mindfulness for children has the main objective of arousing their curiosity, their attention.
+Making their sense of wonder never end, as well as their interest in connecting with the outside from a more relaxed, more responsive and confident inside.

-The first thing to take into consideration is the age group we are addressing, which also corresponds to a very specific learning style.
+The first thing to take into consideration is the age range we are targeting, which also corresponds to a very specific learning style.

-Meditation for young children (1-3 years) is more like a “conscious movement” or a ‘creative game’ than a real practice.
-While in the age group from 3 to 5, children begin to pay attention to stories, so for example, you could invent a fairy tale starring a pet or one of their favorite toys that embarks on a journey through their body to explore energy.
+Meditation for young children (1-3 years), is more like a “conscious movement” or a “creative game” than a real practice.
+While in the 3 to 5-year-old range, children begin to pay attention to stories, so for example, one could invent a fairy tale with a pet or one of his favorite toys as the protagonist who embarks on a journey through his body to explore energy.
 Instead, meditative music and recorded meditations can have a profound calming effect on children ages 6 and up, but preference is personal.

 The most important thing when teaching children to meditate is to present the practices in a more interesting, fun and engaging way.
 Never let it get boring for them.
 Make it look like an enjoyable activity, like a game, and the kids will want to do it again.

 MEDITATIVE PRACTICE (CHILDREN 5-8 YEARS OLD) – THE SMALL LIGHT OF ATTENTION

 This meditation helps children to be attentive to the breath and to improve concentration, be less impulsive and exercise some control over their inner world without condemning or repressing anything.